Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

-Needless to say, its colorful streets and surfer vibes caught our eyes which is why my wife Courtney and I just had to see what it was all about.
-We spent a week in Sayulita soaking up the sun and eating all of the food so that we could write the best list of “things to do” so you can plan your trip to Sayulita with ease.
+Needless to say, its colorful streets and surfer breaks caught our eyes which is why my wife Courtney and I just had to see what it was all about.
+We spent a week in Sayulita soaking up the sun and eating all of the Mexican food so that we could write the best list of “things to do” so you can plan your trip to Sayulita with ease.

 Sunsets, yoga, music on the beach, colorful streets, artisan shops, and of course, surfing!
 If all these things are at the top of your list then you’ll definitely have to check out Sayulita.